plone/documentation/docs/backend/content-types/index.md

 Set the `i18n:domain` to the i18n domain which includes translations for this content type.
 This is usually the same as the name of the Python package which contains the content type.

+(global-fti-properties-label)=

+### Global FTI properties

-The XML sets a number of FTI properties:
+The XML sets a number of FTI properties that are used globally, in both Classic UI and Volto:

 `action` elements
 :   Defines additional {doc}`actions </backend/portal-actions>` which are available for this content type.